On-demand AVs could be combined with microtransit solutions to serve rural areas.

 The Federal Government needs to take the lead in developing standards for designing accessible vehicles.

-What much of the discussion on this AV forum seems to be asking for is actually universal accessibility and better transportation overall, for all geographic areas, two issues that are not AV issues as much as pleas for improving the transportation system that currently exists.
 We need universal design for the vehicle accessibility and then for interface accessibility for AVs, designs that allow for the redundancy of... more »

 I could not find an end date.
 Please send a message via email to me at grossglaser at ctaa dot org.